Ifoschematic

 Layout of a basic Michelson Interferometer using a laser as the light source.
 (Click for larger image)

-Because of their wide application, interferometers are used to measure everything from the smallest variations on the surface of a microscopic organism, to the structure of enormous expanses of gas and dust in the distant Universe, and now to detect the nearly imperceptable motions caused by gravitational waves (a distance 1/10,000th the width of a proton!)
+Because of their wide application, interferometers are used to measure everything from the smallest variations on the surface of a microscopic organism, to the structure of enormous expanses of gas and dust in the distant Universe, and now to detect the nearly imperceptable motions caused by gravitational waves (a distance 1/1,000th the width of a proton!)
 Despite their different designs and the various ways in which they are used, all interferometers have one thing in common: they superimpose beams of light to generate an interference pattern.
 The configuration of a basic Michelson interferometer (seen at right) consists of a light source, a beam-splitter, two mirrors, and a photodetector (the black dot) that records the interference pattern.

-LIGO's interferometer is a much more complex version of a Michelson interferometer, but functionally, it is very similar: A laser beam from a single source is split in half.
+The U.S. National Science Foundation Laser Interferometer Gravitational-wave Observatory (NSF LIGO) utilizes a much more complex version of a Michelson interferometer, but functionally, it is very similar: A laser beam from a single source is split in half.
 Each beam travels down an arm perpendicular to the other, bounces off a mirror at the end, and returns (ultimately) to be reunited ("interfered") with its partner.
 By studying how the beams interfere, we can determine if a gravitational wave has passed.

 To learn a bit more about how interferometers work, visit the sections below.